atkison/CyberSecurityClub/TOTW/README.md

 hashcat -m 0 -a 3 ./<hash file name>.txt 'SKY-HQNT-?d?d?d?d' <br>
 - m is for mode and 0 is mode md5 <br>
 - a is for action and 3 is for brute force <br>
-- hash file is the text file where you are storing the hashed password"
+- hash file is the text file where you are storing the hashed password" <br>

 <b>Percy Knox</b>

 ----